-The involvement of an ECA in a project financing can be invaluable, not least due to their provision of either (or both) direct loans and credit protection for the development of projects, but also because ECAs act as important anchors and facilitators to attract commercial banks to club deals or syndications where banks would otherwise be hesitant to participate due to risk allocation or credit concerns.
-Similarly, the involvement of a DFI (such as the African Development Bank, the Asian Development Bank or the International Finance Corporation) can also be critical in providing a so called "Halo" effect for a project.
+The involvement of an ECA in a project financing can be invaluable, not least due to their provision of either direct loans or credit protection (or both) for the development of projects, but also because ECAs act as important anchors and facilitators to attract commercial banks to club deals or syndications where banks would otherwise be hesitant to participate due to risk allocation or credit concerns.
+Similarly, the involvement of a DFI (such as the African Development Bank, the Asian Development Bank or the International Finance Corporation) can also be critical in providing a so-called "halo effect" for a project.

-Although project finance is often seen as a tool for investment in emerging markets and a means of facilitating the construction of infrastructure in developing countries, global concerns relating to climate change have lead to increased activity in mature project finance markets such as Europe and North America.
-Government stimulus programmes, in particular targeted efforts to promote investment in renewable energy and other forms of low carbon power, have resulted in an increase in project finance activity in jurisdictions such as Europe where the European Union has set an ambitious target to have 20% of energy sourced from renewable energy by 2020.
+Although project finance is often seen as a tool for investment in emerging markets and a means of facilitating the construction of infrastructure in developing countries, global concerns relating to climate change have led to increased activity in mature project finance markets such as Europe and North America.
+Government stimulus programmes, in particular targeted efforts to promote investment in renewable energy and other forms of low-carbon power, have resulted in an increase in project finance activity in jurisdictions such as Europe, where the European Union has set an ambitious target to have 20% of energy sourced from renewable energy by 2020.
 It should be noted that the attractive incentives on offer from the host European governments have been crucial in ensuring the economic viability of these projects (allowing them to compete effectively against conventional fossil fuel projects).
-However, the sovereign debt crisis has had a significant impact on government support (for example, the withdrawal or reduction of solar power feed-in tariffs by the Spanish and the UK governments).
+However, the sovereign debt crisis has had a significant impact on government support; for example, the withdrawal or reduction of solar power feed-in tariffs by the Spanish and the UK governments.
 Nonetheless, the overall commitment of the EU and European governments to the reduction of greenhouse gas emissions will continue to help facilitate a significant number of projects in the renewables sector.
+Recent evidence of this can be seen in the UK, with the introduction of the "contracts for difference" mechanism and loan guarantee programme by the UK government, in an effort to enable private investment in large-scale infrastructure projects.